 Moving goods from EU countries

-When moving goods from European Union (EU) countries, you need to get a commodity code and pay VAT, but not import duty.
-You don’t normally need an import licence.
+When moving goods from European Union (EU) countries, you need to pay VAT but not import duty.
+You do not normally need an import licence.

-You won’t normally need an import licence for imports from the EU.
-However, some goods like firearms may require one.
+You will not normally need an import licence for imports from the EU.
+However some goods like weapons, animal products, and medicine might require one.

 Paying VAT for EU acquisitions